Denver, Colorado Homes for Sale & Real Estate

 - University Hills

-Owning Denver Colorado real estate is a fitness buff's dream.
-With access to over 200 parks, residents of Denver homes also enjoy the use of 29 recreation centers, for when the winter days are just too cold to brave.
-Parks near many local rivers, streams, and lakes have been preserved and turned into hiking and cycling trails for the enjoyment of generations to come.
+Owning Denver real estate is a fitness buff's dream.
+Parks near many local rivers, streams, and lakes have been preserved and turned into hiking and cycling trails for the enjoyment of future generations.
+With access to over 200 parks, residents of Denver homes also enjoy using 29 recreation centers when winter is just too cold to brave.

-This area offers locals the opportunity to enjoy an active lifestyle, but they also make for easy access to the city's many cultural attractions, such as the Denver Art Museum, the Denver Museum of Nature and Science, and LoDo (Lower Downtown), a trendy historic neighborhood peppered with art galleries and hot spots.
+This area offers locals the opportunity to enjoy an active lifestyle while also allowing for easy access to the city's many cultural attractions, such as the Denver Art Museum, the Denver Museum of Nature and Science, and LoDo (Lower Downtown), a trendy historic neighborhood peppered with art galleries and hot spots.

 DIFFERENT PARKS IN DENVER, COLORADO

-Denver is home to a lot of well-maintained parks perfect for young and old alike.
-The list below are some of the most popular parks in Denver.
+Denver is home to many well-maintained parks perfect for all ages.
+The list below includes some of the most popular parks in Denver.

 Alamo Pacita Park in Denver

-The compact yet well-maintained gardens of Alamo Pacita is reminiscent of European landscapes with geometric arrangements.
+The compact yet well-maintained gardens of Alamo Pacita are reminiscent of European landscapes with geometric arrangements.
 The views are so picturesque that they look like they are taken straight from a painting.
-Saco Resnik DeBoer designed the park which debuted to the public in 1927.
+Saco Resnik DeBoer designed the park, which debuted to the public in 1927.
 The beauty of the flower beds can be seen while driving down Speer Boulevard, but their beauty can be better appreciated when seen up close.
-The park is family-friendly with different convergence spots like a basketball court, a playground and picnic areas.
+The park is family-friendly, with different convergence spots like a basketball court, a playground, and picnic areas.

 Melvin F. Silverman Park

-Mayfair Park in 1000 Ivy St. is also a residential park, although not as secluded as the Silverman Park.
+Mayfair Park at 1000 Ivy St. is also a residential park, although not as secluded as the Silverman Park.
 It does not pretend to be an upscale park and remains unassuming in its structures and facilities.
 Even the playground and the basketball court are modestly done.
 The impressive robust trees enveloping them are the only indications of grandeur in the area.
 This modesty actually heightens the charm of this quaint little park.
-Its straightforward layout and wide open spaces give a homey vibe to the park goers.
-It gives a retreat from the mundanes of urban life, despite being literally blocks away from the hustle and bustle of downtown East Colfax Avenue.
+Its straightforward layout and wide open spaces give a homey vibe to the parkgoers.
+It provides a retreat from the mundanes of urban life, despite being literally blocks away from the hustle and bustle of downtown East Colfax Avenue.

 It is true that the progress of a place like Denver is inversely proportional to the need of its residents to find a haven and a retreat from urban demands.
 People in Denver want to go to places where they can find a respite from work without having to travel far.
-These Denver parks are now a staple part of the Denver urban landscape because it provides a place to recharge and unwind even in the middle of the workweek.
+These Denver parks are now a staple part of the Denver urban landscape because they provide a place to recharge and unwind even during the workweek.